Spain Cancels Obligatory Wearing Of Masks Outdoors - UrduPoint

 MADRID (UrduPoint News / Sputnik - 26th June, 2021) Starting from Saturday, the wearing of masks outdoors is no longer obligatory in Spain in accordance with the government's decision to cancel the restriction due to the the improvement of the epidemiological situation and high vaccination paces.

+Although the decision to lift the requirement has already entered into force, many Spaniards seem to find it hard to shake off the habit.
+A Sputnik correspondent reported that most people in Madrid are still reluctant to go maskless, and for many it is not just a matter of finding it hard to maintain a proper social distance.

+"I am not ready to take it off yet.
+I think that the government has acted prematurely.
+There are still a lot of infections, people keep being hospitalized, dying," an elderly man told Sputnik, describing the decision as a populist gesture by the Sanchez government.

 Spain introduced the obligatory wearing of masks last July.
-People had to follow the restriction everywhere, even in house elevators and entrances as well as during walking alone along a seashore.
-There were exceptions for those who have medical contradictions, children at the age of less than six years and some others.
+People had to follow the restriction everywhere, even in house elevators and entrances as well as during walks alone along a seashore.
+Exceptions were made for such groups as people with medical contradictions and children aged six and younger.

-Over 23 million Spaniards have so far received the first dose against COVID-19, while more than 15 million people underwent the full inoculation.
+Over 23 million Spaniards have so far received at least one vaccine dose against COVID-19, while more than 15 million people underwent the full vaccination.